 The council added a few flats after the Second World War and most of the shops were gradually replaced by or converted to residences.

 After the closure of New End hospital, the site was sold in 1986 to fund the redevelopment of the nearby Queen Mary’s maternity home as a unit for the care of the elderly.
 Berkeley Homes converted the hospital buildings for residential use in 1996.

 From 1974 to 2011 the New End Theatre occupied the former mortuary of New End hospital, where Karl Marx was laid out before his burial in Highgate cemetery.
 Declining audiences forced the theatre’s closure and the building has since been transmogrified into a ‘boutique’ synagogue for the Village Shul, an independent Orthodox congregation of around 50 families.

 Saved from conversion to offices in 1979, Burgh House hosts regular art exhibitions, serves as a classical concert venue and is home to the Hampstead Museum.
 There’s a shop and café and the house can be hired for private events (notably weddings), meetings, exhibitions and concerts.

 The Old White Bear closed in 2014.
-When Hidden London last checked (in December 2018) the pub’s future remained uncertain, though it been listed as an asset of community value, it was protected from conversion to some other purpose (though its upper floors were used by a school) and, after a lengthy local campaign, reopened in December 2021.
+When Hidden London last checked (in July 2020) the pub’s future remained uncertain, though it been listed as an asset of community value, it was protected from conversion to some other purpose (though its upper floors were used by a school) and, after a lengthy local campaign, reopened in December 2021.
 Meanwhile, the Duke of Hamilton has been refurbished by its new owners and the Hampstead Jazz Club is based in its cellar.